Mechanical Engineering

 MECH 410.
 Mechanical Engineering Projects II.
 3 Credits.

 Individual student research or design projects.
 A continuation of MECH 408 for students who have successfully pursued a research or design project and wish to continue it for a full year.
 Proposal and report required.
 Six to nine hours of project, (Taken only with the approval of advisor and chair of department.)
-Prerequisite: MECH 401 or MECH 408.
+Prerequisite: MECH 408.

 MECH 411.
 Mechanical Vibrations.
 3 Credits.